 4 Things to Consider when Upgrading ROR Applications

-To remove unrequired anxiety you may experience while thinking about upgrading your old application, you need to know what to expect and how labour intensive this process can be.
+To remove unrequired anxiety you may experience while thinking about modernizing your legacy system, you need to know what to expect and how labour intensive this process can be.
 There are four important aspect you need to consider, to estimate your specific ROR requirements and not disrupt ongoing processes:

-1. How will modernization influence the development of new features?
+- How will application modernization influence the development of new features?
 Should the entire development team be involved in modernization, or is it better to have dedicated developers?
 When is it time to do the code freeze?

 Should You Update Your Ruby App to the Latest Version?